Ladvien/ladvien.github.io/_posts/2018-04-29-arch-linux-deep-learning-gpu-environment.md

 ```
 ImportError: libcublas.so.9.0: cannot open shared object file: No such file or directory
 ```
 The Arch Linux package CUDA was pulling the latest version 9.1.1 (at writing) and the Arch Linux package CUDNN was looking for version 9.0.
-That little mismatch cost me 10 hours.s
+That little mismatch cost me 10 hours.

 ### 0. Other Arch Linux Deep-Learning Articles
 There are a couple other Arch Linux deep-learning setup walkthroughs.
 Definitely need to give these guys credit, they are smarter than me.
 However, neither walkthrough had everything I was looking for.